 -d sets the delay interval for top (in seconds).
 For example:

 will start the top command with 1 sec delay interval.

-With -n option, you can set the number of iterations after which top willl end.
+-n option, you can set the number of iterations after which top will end.

 $ top -n 3